heremaps/bike-navigation/README.md

+# This repository has been archived!

+The current version of the HERE WeGo app on Android does not support BLE devices anymore.

 # BikeNavigation

 The bike navigation project was born out of the HERE maker lab in Berlin.
 A group of employees volunteered their time to build a companion device that connects to the HERE app on Android, including an open-source toolkit to build a custom bike navigation device.